 What’s a wildlife tower?

 A wildlife tower is a very small building that provides nesting and hibernation opportunities for a huge range of wildlife.
 The first ones we designed have been occupied by at least four species of bat including Lesser Horseshoe, over-wintering butterflies and other invertebrates, Little Owl, Kestrel and Barn Owl nesting simultaneously as well as House Sparrow and other small birds.
-House Sparrow is Red Listed as a Species of Conservation Concern, Kestrel and Barn Owl are Amber Listed.
+House Sparrow is Red Listed as a Species of Conservation Concern, Kestrel is Amber Listed.

-This proven design has a footprint of only 2 metres x 2 metres, is 4.5 metres tall and costs around £10,000.
+This proven design has a footprint of only 2 metres x 2 metres, is 4.5 metres tall and cost, in 2010, around £10,000.
 Low-cost alternatives have been built from reclaimed house bricks, concrete blocks, and in one case all-timber.
 However, the original concept is of a building that’s not only beautiful and perfect for wildlife but will last for at least 100 years.

 Are architects’ plans available?